 My entire career before starting Ri Noor was in the Energy Trading industry.
 However, my interest in jewelry began when I was in college.
 I always had a passion for jewelry and gemstones and, to foster my interest, my mother introduced me to a gemmologist, whom I worked with and learned from while finishing my undergraduate degree but then stopped when I went on to attend grad school.
 It was the foundation which I built on over twenty years.
 Through my side work in jewelry, I developed a love for gemstones and found a special interest in working with the lesser known gemstones so that I could make unique and fun pieces that were wearable through daily activities and special occasions, but also were at price points that allowed me to acquire numerous pieces.

 Have you always been interested in fashion?

 I have always been interested in fashion and design in general.
-I grew up seeing fine jewellery (it did not have to be very expensive) worn in everyday life and special occasions.
-The passion for designing jewellery came from my travels with my parents and learning about gems and jewellery techniques unique to the various places we visited.
-A few of my favourite examples include old Portuguese and Goan filigree gold jewellery – which is very hard to replicate now - Polki, diamond slices, carved gems and beads from Rajasthan, beautiful Blue Sapphires and Moonstones from Sri Lanka – these were later used in one of my favourite pieces I have designed - a cocktail ring with a beautiful centre Moonstone, Diamonds and blue Sapphires.
+I grew up seeing fine jewelry (it did not have to be very expensive) worn in everyday life and special occasions.
+The passion for designing jewelry came from my travels with my parents and learning about gems and jewelry techniques unique to the various places we visited.
+A few of my favourite examples include old Portuguese and Goan filigree gold jewelry – which is very hard to replicate now - Polki, diamond slices, carved gems and beads from Rajasthan, beautiful Blue Sapphires and Moonstones from Sri Lanka – these were later used in one of my favourite pieces I have designed - a cocktail ring with a beautiful centre Moonstone, Diamonds and blue Sapphires.

 What have been the highest and lowest points on your journey so far?